histogrammar/histogrammar-docs/specification/index.md

 Split a quantity into bins defined by irregularly spaced bin centers, with exactly one sub-aggregator filled per datum (the closest one).

-Unlike irregular bins defined by explicit ranges, irregular bins defined by bin centers are guaranteed to fully partition the space with no gaps and no overlaps.
+Unlike irregular bins defined by low-high ranges, irregular bins defined by bin centers are guaranteed to fully partition the space with no gaps and no overlaps.
 It could be viewed as cluster scoring in one dimension.

 ### CentrallyBinning constructor and required members